Delahoyde & Hughes

 Hippolytus:Phaedra, Hippolytus' step-mother, tried to seduce him.
 When he rejected her she accused him of the illicit overtures so that dad cursed and banished Hippolytus.
-A roaring sea phenomenon spooked his horses and his chariot crashed, dashing him into pieces so that he became "one great wound" (381).
+A roaring sea phenomenon spooked his horses and his chariot crashed, dashing him into pieces so that he became "all one huge wound" (367).
 One of Apollo's sons resurrected him though, and Diana changed his appearance.
-He is now renamed Virbius, "The Twice-Born Man" (382).
+He is now renamed Virbius, "The Twice-Born Man."

 Egeria is not soothed by the story.
 She weeps by the base of a mountain and turns into a fountain there.

-Cipus:With the slimmest connection, "No less amazed was Cipus" (382), we zip into the story of this guy who saw horns growing on his head when he looked at his reflection.
-He makes an offering of sheep so that augurs can study the entrails (despite Pythagoras some few pages ago).
+Cipus:With the slimmest connection, "No less amazed was Cipus," we zip into the story of this guy who saw horns growing on his head when he looked at his reflection.
+He makes an offering of sheep -- "sought / The guidance of the victim's twitching guts" (369) -- so that augurs can study the entrails (despite Pythagoras some few pages ago).
 His horns are hidden by laurels, but he reveals the embarrassment and so feels he must reject honors in Rome.

 Asculapius:A complete break, instead of even a strained connection, and a separate invocation brings the story of Apollo's son Asculapius who, when appealed to, adopts the appearance of a golden serpent and alleviates Latium of its pestilence.
-We hear about the slaying of bulls as sacrificial offerings (386), again despite Pythagoras some pages ago.
-Good times are characterized by "air ... fragrant with the smoke of incense / And victim beasts made the knife warm with blood" (388).
+We hear about the slaying of bulls as sacrificial offerings (373), again despite Pythagoras some pages ago.
+Good times are characterized by "The scent of crackling incense filled the air / And victims warmed the knife of sacrifice" (374).

 Orpheus: Roman Mythology